Pediatric Orthopedic surgeons who treat Marfan Syndrome

 Marfan Syndrome

 Marfan SyndromeMarfan’s Syndrome refers to a disorder that affects connective tissue.
-All of the body’s cells, organs, and tissue are joined by connective tissue and they are crucial for bodily development, growth, and stability.
+Body cells, organs, and tissues are joined by connective tissue, and they are crucial for bodily development, growth, and stability.
 Since connective tissue occurs throughout the body, this condition can have an impact on a variety of body parts.
 Most frequently, the heart, blood vessels, bones, joints, and eyes are affected by this condition.

 The gene that codes for fibrillin and elastic fibers, two important parts of connective tissue, has a deficiency in people with Marfan syndrome.
 Fibrillin-1, or FBN1, refers to the name of this gene.
 Because the condition is primarily inherited, it typically runs in families.
 Doctors refer to the condition as “autosomal dominant” because a person can inherit the condition from only one parent who has the gene.
 The condition affects both men and women equally.

-Due to the fact that not every person with Marfan syndrome experiences the same symptoms and that some people may have more severe symptoms, the hereditary illness refers to a term called a “variable expression.”
+Because not every person with Marfan syndrome experiences the same symptoms, and some people may have more severe symptoms, the hereditary illness is referred to a term called “variable expression.”
 For instance, if a baby is born with Marfan syndrome, they may or may not develop a lens dislocation.
 Furthermore, the symptoms for each child with this condition appear differently from others with the condition.

 QUESTIONS AND ANSWERS